 In response to God's unconditional love for all people made known to us in Jesus Christ, we are called to be a welcoming and affirming community.
-The First Church in Albany includes young and old, families, couples, and singles, rich and poor, persons of various races, ethnicities, backgrounds, sexual orientations and gender identities, differeing physicl and mental abilities, believers and seekers.
-We welcome in the full life of the church all those whom God sends us.
+The First Church in Albany includes young and old, families, couples, and singles, rich and poor, persons of various races, ethnic-ities, backgrounds, sexual orientations and gender identities, differing physical and mental abilities, believers and seekers.
+We welcome into the full life of the church all those whom God sends us.
 Centered in Christ, we commit ourselves to breaking down dividing walls and building a community where all are loved.